 Claude Cowork has made it easier to hand off desktop tasks without writing a single line of code.
 Likewise, Perplexity Computer works the same way, but strictly in the cloud.
 It runs in the background even when your laptop is closed, handles up to four tasks in parallel, and connects to premium databases most tools don't touch.
 Set it to pull a morning briefing, monitor a competitor, or build a market report while you focus on something else.

-The credit system catches people off guard.
-Pro users get roughly 4,000 credits per month, but complex tasks like multi-step research or app building burn through them significantly faster than a basic search.
-If you're a heavy user, you'll hit the ceiling before the month is out and find yourself rationing queries or upgrading sooner than planned.
+Pro users get roughly $5 of Sonar API credits per month, but complex multi-step research or app building can burn through them significantly faster than basic search.
+If you're a heavy user, you may want to consider Max.

 Perplexity has a free plan for basic use.
-Pro costs $24/month and covers most professional workflows.
-Max runs $167/month when billed annually for heavy users who need higher credit limits, massive dataset handling, and full Model Council access.
+Pro costs $20/month and covers most professional workflows.
+Max runs $200/month, with annual billing bringing it to roughly $167/month for heavy users who need higher credit limits, massive dataset handling, and full Model Council access.

 What it does: Motion is an AI planning tool that combines task management, project tracking, and calendar scheduling to organize your day.